GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/testing-faq/index.md

 Below are the key aspects that require alignment:

--   **Creative audit** – Does the SSP have a creative pre-registration endpoint for scanning, and will DSP support that workflow?
+-   **Creative audit**: Does the SSP have a creative pre-registration endpoint for scanning, and will DSP support that workflow?
 If not, discuss with the SSP what they require from the DSP to implement creative audit for publisher controls.
 -   **DSP's `renderURL` methodology**.
 Context: Some SSPs may require the `renderURL` to include metadata such as `seatID` to support scoring and billing.
 How the DSP structures `renderURL` has implications for critical SSP use cases.
 -   **ORTB**
-    -   ORTB 2.X bid request - how the SSP will signal PA-eligible auction to the DSP.
+    -   ORTB 2.X bid request: How the SSP will signal PA-eligible auction to the DSP.
-    -   ORTB 2.X bid response - how the DSP will respond to the SSP for PA auction.
+    -   ORTB 2.X bid response: How the DSP will respond to the SSP for PA auction.
--   **PA on-device bidding data**: SSP -> DSP
+-   **PA on-device bidding data**: SSP to DSP
-    -   `auctionSignals` - data the SSP includes in the `auctionConfig` that is made available to all DSP bidding functions.
+    -   `auctionSignals`: Data the SSP includes in the `auctionConfig` that is made available to all DSP bidding functions.
--   **PA on-device scoring data**: DSP -> SSP
+-   **PA on-device scoring data**: DSP to SSP
-    -   bid - how to handle multi-currencies.
+    -   Bid: How to handle multi-currencies.
 Each SSP may have different requirements.
-    -   ad object (returned from `generateBid()`) - The SSP may use this for scoring and publisher controls.
+    -   Ad object (returned from `generateBid()`): The SSP may use this for scoring and publisher controls.
 DSPs and SSPs need to align on what data is included and on a data structure.
--   **PA win reporting**: SSP -> DSP
+-   **PA win reporting**: SSP to DSP
     -   What SSP's `reportResult()` will make available to the DSP's `reportWin()`.
--   **Post-auction reporting**: DSP -> SSP.
+-   **Post-auction reporting**: DSP to SSP.
 Context: The DSP must capture and delegate post-auction reports to the SSP.
 If the SSP needs clicks, views, viewability metrics, the DSP must enable them to receive these events.
     -   What reports the SSP will need.
     -   The methodology for measuring that event (such as, viewability definition).
     -   DSP implementation of the `reportEvent()` call to support the SSP requirements.